FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 FHO+ billing logic: all four codes, 15-minute rounding, 14-hour daily cap, 240-hour monthly cap, 25%/5% ratio monitoring.
 Confidence scoring engine with multi-source evidence corroboration.
 AI activity description generation from EMR action metadata.
 Tamper-evident audit trail with cryptographic hashing.
 Billing staff exception queue and dashboard.

-OSCAR Pro EMR integration (sandbox testing complete).
+OSCAR EMR integration (community edition built and tested; OSCAR Pro API access pending).
 VoIP call detail record integration (RingCentral, 8x8).
 Wireless room presence sensors (self-service installation).
 Microsoft 365 calendar integration for Q313.

 In progress